 Everyone’s apprenticeship experience is different and it’s hard to assume a single mold , model, or stereotype of what it is, what one’s experience should be, and what they have difficulty with.

 Of course, there are still many things I lack for me to learn and to gain experience in.
 I understand how deep the breadth of knowledge bonsai encompasses and will seek to further my knowledge and skill.
-My passion in bonsai is still strong and I will always be in pursuit of this art.

 I am grateful for the support I’ve received, and some kind members of the bonsai community who check on me on occasion and offer help.